 No matter who you are, stress management is a huge—if not essential—part of wellness.
 It's why we take self-care seriously (and why we believe relationship care is just as important—see here some of our all-time favorite ways to empower the women in your life).
 The good news?
-Both probiotics and prebiotic-rich foods have been shown to help reduce cortisol levels.
+Both probiotics and prebiotic-rich foods have been shown2 to help reduce cortisol levels.

 3. Don't forget about the vaginal microbiome.

-This one is specifically women-only, and it's nothing to be embarrassed about: 75% of all women will have a yeast infection (also known as candida overgrowth) down there at some point in their lives—scientists even estimate that one in five women normally have a vaginal yeast infection but without any symptoms.
+This one is specifically women-only, and it's nothing to be embarrassed about: 75% of all women will have a yeast infection (also known as candida overgrowth) down there at some point in their lives—scientists even estimate that one in five women3 normally have a vaginal yeast infection but without any symptoms.
 It's one of the biggest reasons a gender-specific formula holds some serious weight.

 Probiotics for women are often recommended to prevent yeast overgrowth by promoting a healthy balance of gut microflora—but there are tons of extra benefits of having a healthy vaginal microbiome (think fertility health and fewer bladder infections, too).
 Lactobacilli are the most prevalent good bacteria found in a healthy vagina and urinary tract, so look for a women's probiotic with plenty of Lactobacillus strains to keep all the signs (and, yep, smells!) of a healthy vag going.
-The Ultimate Flora Women's Care Probiotic from RenewLife is mostly a Lactobacilli formula (specifically containing strains of Lactobacillus acidophilus shown to colonize the vagina) that's designed to help support vaginal health and fight yeast infections.
+The Ultimate Flora Women's Care Probiotic from RenewLife is mostly a Lactobacilli formula (specifically containing strains of Lactobacillus acidophilus shown to colonize4 the vagina) that's designed to help support vaginal health and fight yeast infections.